 - 1. Entering kindergarten or the first grade; - 2.
 Entering the sixth and ninth grades; and - 3.
 Enrolling in an Illinois school, regardless of the student's grade (including nursery school, special education, Head Start programs operated by elementary or secondary schools, and students transferring into Illinois from out-of-state or out-of-country).

-Proof of immunization against meningococcal disease is required from students in grades 6 and 12, beginning with the 2015-2016 school year.
+Proof of immunization against meningococcal disease is required for students in grades 6 and 12.

 As required by State law: